pietervdvn/MapComplete/Docs/Layers/hackerspace.md

-The question is  *Does this hackerspace serve Club Mate?*
+The question is  *Does this hackerspace serve Club-Mate?*

-  - *This hackerspace serves club mate*  corresponds with  `drink:club-mate=yes`
+  - *This hackerspace serves Club-Mate*  corresponds with  `drink:club-mate=yes`
-  - *This hackerspace does not serve club mate*  corresponds with  `drink:club-mate=no`
+  - *This hackerspace does not serve Club-Mate*  corresponds with  `drink:club-mate=no`